codemonauts/craft-shortener/README.md

-# A link shortener for Craft CMS
+# A URL Shortener for Craft CMS

 ![Icon](resources/shortener.png)

-A link shortener for Craft CMS.
+A URL Shortener for Craft CMS.

 ## Requirements